 Flaring is an essential safety measure that protects our employees, community and facility from changes in pressure as we shut our plants down and start them up.
 We always communicate to our community and our regulators when we are flaring.

-For the 2021 turnaround, Dow will hire an additional 3,000 temporary workers.
+Dow will hire an additional 3,000 temporary workers to support our turnaround activities this year.
 We are working with the City of Fort Saskatchewan to #SupportYourFort and the Fort Saskatchewan Chamber of Commerce to support our local businesses.
 In a typical year, our economic impact is approximately $130 million to the local region; in a turnaround year, our impact far exceeds this.

 Stay informed on our site activities.